Find your Los Angeles stay. View LA hotels.

 A day at the museum: An insider's guide to the Getty Center

-Prepare to be inspired as you take in classic works, breathtaking architecture and more. | By Kassi Nopratvarakorn and Emily Cregg | March 24, 2022
+Prepare to be inspired as you take in classic works, breathtaking architecture, and more.

 Group of people admiring sculptures and statues outdoors at the Getty Center.

-Find a new favorite artist at the Getty Center.
+Find a new favorite artist at the Getty Center

 Step into history with the permanent collection

 Insider tip: If you’re traveling with small children, stop by the Museum Entrance Hall to pick up "Be a Getty Art Detective" guides that will send kids on a scavenger hunt throughout the galleries and grounds.
-Both the “Find the Art…Solve the Mystery” and “Explore the Architecture and Gardens” guides are available in English and Spanish.

 Outdoor garden at Getty Museum with water feature

-The gardens and galleries of the Getty go on and on.
+The gardens and galleries of the Getty go on and on

 Explore the garden